The Dark Web, Demystified: Beyond the Shadows of Tor

 • Avoiding commercial tracking and targeted advertising

-Freedom & Privacy for Everyday Users
+Freedom and Privacy for Everyday Users

 • No need to register or pay for domains

-• Preventing ISPs from monitoring browsing habits
+• Preventing Internet Service Providers from monitoring browsing habits

 • Maintaining privacy from government surveillance programs